vladjdk/avo/README.md

 #### Language Used: Node JS

 #### What is it?
-  AVO is a project made by 3 friends at the university of Ottawa with the goal of helping them learn about the blockchain environment.
-The blockchain is created from the ground up using JavaScript as the base language.
-This means that AVO does not depend on any environment, such as the Ethereum Blockchain.
-Once AVO is created, a coin will be added onto it, called the AVO Coin.
-The current status of the blockchain is: *LOCAL*, *CENTRALIZED*.
+  Avo is a project made by 3 students at the university of Ottawa with the goal of learning various skills and techniques involved with creating a blockchain from the ground up.
+This is meant to be a functional blockchain with a reward system, mining, p2p communication, and data structures like Merkle trees put into place to prevent common attacks like double spending and the 51% attack.

 #### Current Workflow
 - [x] Set up basic local blockchain boilerplate code
 - [x] Set up project and testing frameworks
+- [ ] Cryptography algorithms
+- [ ] Node communication
+- [ ] Block infrastructure
-- [ ] Run AWS server indefinitely
+- [ ] Deploy to AWS
 - [ ] Decentralize
 - [ ] Create a coin in ecosystem
 - [ ] Website